-SCDOT may verbally respond to the submitted confidential questions during the Confidential Preliminary ATC Meeting and/or any Confidential One-on-One Formal ATC Meetings.
-SCDOT's verbal responses to Proposers' questions are for general information only, are non-binding, do not constitute legal or other advice, and do not amend or form part of the Final RFP.
-Written responses to confidential questions may be provided if deemed necessary during discussions at the meeting; however, such questions and answers will be identified and narrowly tailored.
+SCDOT may orally respond to the submitted confidential questions during the Confidential Preliminary ATC Meeting. and/or any SCDOT will provide written responses to the submitted confidential questions prior to the Confidential One-on-One Formal ATC Meetings.
+SCDOT's oral or written responses to Proposers' questions are for general information only, are non-binding, do not constitute legal or other advice, and do not amend or form part of the Final RFP.
+Written responses to confidential questions raised during the meeting may be provided if deemed necessary during discussions at the meeting; however, such questions and responses-answers will be identified and narrowly tailored.
 No oral discussions during the Confidential Preliminary ATC Meeting and/or any Confidential One-on-One Formal ATC Meetings shall be binding on SCDOT.

 Confidential questions received on the dates prior to the Confidential Preliminary ATC Meetings with Proposers may be discussed at that meeting.
-For confidential questions received on the allowable date(s) after the Confidential Preliminary ATC Meeting, verbal answers may be provided during a Confidential One-on-One Questions Meeting/conference call which may be held within 10 business days following receipt of the confidential questions or as determined necessary by the SCDOT POC.
+For confidential questions received on the allowable date(s) after the Confidential Preliminary ATC Meeting, oral answers may written responses will be provided prior to during a Confidential One-on-One Questions Meeting/conference call which may be held within 10 business days following receipt of the confidential questions or as determined necessary by the SCDOT POC.
 Proposers must use the Question Submittal Form that is provided on the SCDOT Design-Build website under the SCDOT Design-Build Standard Forms Section.